AnicetNgrt/flore1/README.md

 	Scene.show()
 ```
 In python, functions are objects.
 So they do have attributes.
-As you can see, we are using `game_loop.i` in our function but we never declared it.
+As you can see, we are using `game_loop.i` in our function but we never declared it nor did we initialized it.
-Don't worry, this `<whatever the name of your function is>.i` will be always there thanks to the Refresh class.
+Don't worry, this `<whatever the name of your function is>.i` attribute will be always be there thanks to the Refresh class.
 This attribute can sync with the engine's rendering speed in order to increment faster (or slow down) if the game runs too slow (or too fast).
 Ok, but where is Refresh, and what is meant to be "too slow" ?:
 ### 📺 Initiating and feeding the Refresh:
 ```python